Tribord Easybreath vs. Seaview 180 Degree

-If you hold both masks and look at them you’ll realize that they are both high-quality products.
-Yet, there’s one big difference.
+If you hold both masks and look at them, you’ll realize they are both high-quality products.
+Yet, you will find one big difference.
 No, not the different colors…

-The Seaview 180 Degree in the past had a leg up to the Easybreath simply by having a GoPro mount as part of the mask.
+The Seaview 180 Degree in the past had a leg up to the Easybreath by having a GoPro mount as part of the mask.
 No fussing around with 3rd party mounts or having to hold the GoPro in your hands.
-You put it directly on the mask and it films what you see.
-It’s hard to see that there’d be anything easier than that.
+You put the camera on the mask and films what you see.
+It’s hard to see anything easier than that.

 In the latest version the Subea Easybreath mask offers an ingenious optional mount for the GoPro camera.
-It securely snaps onto the snorkel and safely holds the camera there.
-With that add-on the makers of the Easybreath snorkel mask removed any advantage that other masks had in the past!
+It snaps onto the snorkel and secures the camera.
+With this add-on the makers of the Easybreath snorkel mask removed any advantage which other masks had in the past!